zvodd/Magic-Maths-n-Stuff/README.md

    - Interactive line, prints the vector of the line.
  - 2grided_2lines
    - 2 interactive lines, rendering their normalised vectors and dot product.
+ - 3draw_a_circle
+   - Projects N lines from origin to N points around a radius.
+Looks like a "sunburst" effect, or something that resembles a cone.
+   - Without the rendering lines the end positions of the lines would be an N precision approximatation a circle.